Apple Notes Review 2023

-Whether you’re taking notes or sketching, you’ll be using the pen or the pencil tool the most.
+Whether you’re taking notes or sketching, you’ve got plenty of options.
 You can use your finger or a stylus/Apple Pencil to write with these tools.

-These tools have five preset line thicknesses and an opacity slider, which allows you to choose how dark or light the tool will write.
+All of these tools (except Ballpoint) have five preset line thicknesses and an opacity slider, which allows you to choose how dark or light the tool will write.
 They also have a color selector on the far right with a few default options, but you can use the color grid to select any color variation that you need.

 Keep in mind that writing and sketching on a digital notetaking app can be challenging due to the glass screen.

 While Apple Notes does its best to offset this challenge, a Paperlike screen protector can make the surface of your iPad feel like real paper, immensely improving your experience.